sidneyarepp/starter-restaurant-reservation/README.md

 The "Previous Day", "Current Day", and "Next Day" buttons are all used to navigate dates and see reservations for those days.

-##### Previous Day
+###### Previous Day

-The "Previous Day" button will navigate backwards one day for each time it is clicked.
+The "Previous Day" button will navigate backwards one day each time it is clicked.

-##### Current Day
+###### Current Day

 The "Current Day" button will navigate to the current day based on the user's computer.

-##### Next Day
+###### Next Day

-The "Next Day" button will navigate forward in time one day for each time it is clicked.
+The "Next Day" button will navigate forward in time one day each time it is clicked.

 #### Reservations Section

-The "Reservations" section of the Dashboard shows all of the reservations, as well as their information, scheduled for the date provided in the URL.
+The "Reservations" section of the Dashboard shows all of the reservations scheduled, as well as their information, for the date provided in the URL.

 #### Tables Section